 In exchange for this speed and ease of use, you’ll have to forgo a lot of control over the appearance and functionality of your site.
 In fact, you won’t even technically own your site.
 That means it could be suspended at any time if you’re found in violation of Tumblr’s community guidelines.

-Now that we’ve given a brief overview of these two platforms, let’s look at how Tumblr and WordPress compare in terms of price, SEO, blogging, and business.
+Now that we’ve given a brief overview of these two platforms, let’s compare WordPress vs Tumblr in regards to price, SEO, blogging, and business.

 When selecting a publishing platform for your business, you need to find an option that meets your needs and your budget.
 Below we’ll compare the costs associated with creating and running a blog on Tumblr and WordPress so you can pick the solution with the right price and functionality.